Thibuko/robot-framework-workshop/exercise 01/README.md

 ## Learning Objectives

-* Automators will demonstrate that they have python, pip, git, and robotframework installed correctly.
+* You will demonstrate that you have python, pip, git, and robotframework installed correctly.

 ## Challenge